burakyilmaz321/tefas-crawler/README.md

 - `fetch(date="2020-11-20", fund="AAK")` A single fund's inormation for a given day.
 - `fetch(start_date="2020-11-19", end_date="2020-11-20")` All fund information for a given date range.
 - `fetch(start_date="2020-11-19", end_date="2020-11-20", fund="AAK")` A single fund's information for a given date range.

-**Data Schema**

-- Map each field to an appropriate data type instead of string.
-- Add the "distribution" pane.

 ## License